Do You ‘Do’ SEO?

 SEO isn’t something you do.
-Search Engine Optimisation is a Philosophy.
-Search Engine Optimisation is a Culture.
+SEO is a philosophy.
+SEO is a culture.

 There are so many elements which make up the choice of which site Google decides to place in number one spot, which site gets all that lovely traffic for that profit-generating search term, there are so many to focus individual attention on that it just isn’t possible to do one of them, or two of them, or five of them well.